Piggl3s/Anarch---Switch-homebrew/README.md

 ---

+Emulation Tip:
-Emulation Tip: If you are testing this build inside an emulator (like Ryujinx), make sure your Graphics Backend is strictly set to OpenGL.
+If you are testing this build inside an emulator (like Ryujinx), make sure your Graphics Backend is strictly set to OpenGL.
 (Ask me how I know...
 I definitely didn't waste hours debugging a Vulkan black screen just to feel incredibly silly afterward!)

 ---

-For Developers (Compiling from Source)
+Compiling from Source
 If you want to compile a fresh binary, make sure you have devkitPro set up alongside the Switch SDL libraries (sudo pacman -S switch-portlibs switch-sdl2 switch-sdl2_image).
 ```bash
 cd Anarch---Switch-homebrew